12th March 2014

 Don’t underestimate the power of saying something different.
 Sometimes, omitting the keyword from the headline, the description, or even altogether can increase CTR on a results page where everyone is saying the same thing.

 Take the SERP for the term ‘no win no fee solicitors’ for example.
-The National Accident Helpline ad doesn’t use the keyword in full at all, but significantly out-performs the other ads in the ad group in terms of CTR.
+The ad below, although it is designed to take people through to a highly relevant no win no fee solicitors page, doesn’t use the keyword in full at all, but significantly out-performs the other ads in the ad group in terms of CTR.

 This aspect.co.uk ad does use the keyword in the headline, combined with a Google help centre inspired ‘we’d love to help’ message in place of the pricing reference used by other advertisers.